-Memorial Day is a time to kickstart the summer and spend valuable time camping with the family.
+Memorial Day is the kickoff to summer and the time to start camping!
 This patriotic weekend should not be missed.
-Here are seven fantastic places to camp this Memorial Day weekend.
+Here are seven best places to camp Memorial Day weekend.

-Late May can still be unpredictable driving weather and cool nights.
+Late May can still be unpredictable driving weather and cold nights in a tent.
 One option that we suggest is to rent a camper.
 You can be assured warm nights even if a spring storm moves in.
 You can rent an RV near your destination at Outdoorsy.

 Where are the best places to camp for Memorial Day?
 Check out the map below.